 Board certification or actively participating in the certification process with a time period set by each specialty board in a primary care specialty and a written attestation by the emergency department medical director that the physician has worked as a full-time emergency physician for at least three out of the last five years.

 Documentation of a minimum of five Category I CME credits every year in trauma-related topics, at least two of which are in pediatric trauma if the emergency physician cares for pediatric trauma patients.
-(See Notes #1 and #3.)
+(See Notes #1 and #3.) or MOC

 Documentation that the hospital granted privileges to the emergency physician to provide trauma and other emergency care services for adult and pediatric patients.

 Current ATLS provider certification.

+All emergency medicine physicians must have completed the ATLS course at least once.
+Physicians who are board certified or board eligible in a specialty other than emergency medicine must hold current ATLS certification

 For emergency physicians who care for only pediatric trauma patients, the evidence shall include the following: